Recruiting for Soft Skills: Interview Questions to Ask

 Teamwork

 - Tell me about a successful team project you were involved in.
-What was your role, and how did you contribute to the team’s success?
+What was your role, and how did you help the team succeed?

 Adaptability

 - Describe a situation where you had to adapt to a significant change at work.
-How did you handle it?
+How did you manage it?

 Problem-solving